OceanGate operated in 'lawless' high seas. Others do, too.

 OceanGate, the owner of the submersible that imploded attempting to visit wreckage from the Titanic – killing all on board – appears to have gone to great lengths to operate in a legal gray zone, slipping between the cracks of domestic and international law.
 But one need not go far to find vessels navigating uncharted regulatory waters on the open ocean.

-“The high seas are lawless,” said Sally Yozel, who previously served as the director of policy at the National Oceanic and Atmospheric Administration.
+“The high seas are lawless,” said Sally Yozell, who previously served as the director of policy at the National Oceanic and Atmospheric Administration.

 Experts said international waters, which cover roughly half the planet and make up two-thirds of the ocean, suffer from patchwork regulation and inconsistent enforcement, a challenge that can give rise to human rights abuses, criminal acts and environmental harms.